Understand the basic rules for trustees, settlors and beneficiaries of non-resident trusts.

-If you’re a UK resident beneficiary of a non-resident trust you may have to complete a Self Assessment tax return and the SA107 supplementary pages.
+If you’re a UK resident beneficiary of a non-resident trust, you may need to complete a Self Assessment tax return and the SA107 supplementary pages.
 The guidance notes for these pages tell you how to complete them.

 If you’re a non-resident beneficiary of a non-resident income in possession trust, you only need include income from a UK source on your tax return.

 Readfor more guidance.

 Capital Gains Tax is a tax on the gain in the value of assets such as shares, land or buildings.
-A trust may have to pay Capital Gains Tax if assets are sold, given away or exchanged (disposed of) and they’ve gone up in value since being put into the trust.
+A trust may need to pay the tax if assets have gone up in value since being put into the trust and are: